surajsinghgahlot/projects/Readme.md

 ![Screenshot](arch.png)

 ### Description:
-1. Client had a well establised product running on Azure apps service as backend and VM as frontend. <br/>
+1. Client had a establised product running on Azure apps service as backend & VM as frontend, where the users info are stored in database.<br/>
 2. The frontend was created in ReactJS and Backend was created DotNet. <br/>
 3. They want to have a solution which can run both AWS and Azure with Multi-tenant architecture. <br/>
 4. Deploying a whole achitecture was time taking, that's why they want us to find a solution where they can deply everthing within mins. <br/>